VOVOV-dev/SimpleOS/projects/README.md

-# OS Projects Guidelines for SWU@Summer Term
+# OS Projects Guidelines for SWU@Fall Term

 ## Setups
 Basically, we follow the project settings (some are modified) of [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/).